 This test is suitable for endurance athletes and players of endurance sports (e.g. football, rugby) but not for individuals where the test would be contraindicated.

 Test reliability refers how a test is consistent and stable in measuring what it is intended to measure.
 Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
 The following link provides various factors that may influence the results and therefore, the test reliability.

-Test validity refers to the degree to which the test actually measures what it claims to measure and the extent to which inferences, conclusions, and decisions made on the basis of test scores are appropriate and meaningful.
-This test provides a means to monitor the effect of training on the athlete's physical development.
-There are published VO2 max tables and the correlation to actual VO2 max is high.
-For an assessment of your VO2 max see the VO2 max normative data tables.
+Test validity refers to the degree to which the test measures what it claims to measure and the extent to which inferences, conclusions, and decisions made based on test scores are appropriate and meaningful.
+This test provides a means to monitor training on the athlete's physical development.
+There are published VO2 max tables, and the correlation to actual VO2 max is high.
+For assessing your VO2 max see the VO2 max normative data tables.